KaiNakamura/SpeedrunShowdown/README.md

 In 60 minutes sudden death begins, all players will be teleported to the end and players can no longer respawn.
 The timer will not count down if a player is in the End.

-Bed and respawn anchor explosions are disabled, spawners are unbreakable, and portal trapping is not allowed (see [config](#config) for more details).
+Bed and respawn anchor explosions are disabled, spawners are unbreakable, and portal/spawn trapping is not allowed (see [config](#config) for more details).

 The team that deals the final blow to the dragon is the winner, may the best team win!